Speen railway station

-Speen railway station served the village of Speen, Berkshire, UK, on the Lambourn Valley Railway.
+Speen railway station served the village of Speen, Berkshire, England, on the Lambourn Valley Railway.

 The station had one platform with, in its later years, two small buildings, one being of the GWR's pagoda style.

 History

 The station opened on 4 April 1898 as Speen for Donnington.
 It was occasionally referred to by this name in official documentation until at least 1932.

 Goods traffic

 The station dealt with a high percentage of livestock and dairy traffic.

 Closure

 It closed on 4 January 1960.